AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 To access the settings, follow the steps below:

 1. Log in as an Administrator and on the left pane, click **Gamification**.
-1. When you create a new Captivate Prime account, gamification is disabled by default.
+1. When you create a new Learning Manager account, gamification is disabled by default.
 To enable it, click **Enable** on the upper- right corner of the page.

 ## Administrator actions {#administratoractions}